symlex/symlex/README.md

 Routing and Rendering
 ---------------------
 Matching requests to controller actions is performed based on convention instead of extensive configuration.
-There are three router classes included in the core library (they configure Silex to perform the actual routing).
+There are three router classes included in the core library.
+They configure the Symfony router component to perform the actual routing, so you can expect the same high performance.
 After routing a request to the appropriate controller action, the router subsequently renders the response to ease controller testing (actions never directly return JSON or HTML):

-- `Symlex\Router\RestRouter` handles REST requests (JSON)
+- `Symlex\Router\Web\RestRouter` handles REST requests (JSON)
-- `Symlex\Router\ErrorRouter` renders exceptions as error messages (HTML or JSON)
+- `Symlex\Router\Web\ErrorRouter` renders exceptions as error messages (HTML or JSON)
-- `Symlex\Router\TwigRouter` renders regular Web pages via Twig (HTML)
+- `Symlex\Router\Web\TwigRouter` renders regular Web pages via Twig (HTML)
-- `Symlex\Router\TwigDefaultRouter` is like TwigRouter but sends all requests to a default controller action (required for client-side routing e.g. with Vue.js)
+- `Symlex\Router\Web\TwigDefaultRouter` is like TwigRouter but sends all requests to a default controller action (required for client-side routing e.g. with Vue.js)

 It's easy to create your own custom routing/rendering based on the existing examples.